dotnet/csharplang/proposals/span-safety.md

 ## `ref-like` types must be stack-only. ##

-C# compiler already has a concept of a restricted types that covers special platform types such as TypedReference.
+C# compiler already has a concept of a restricted types that covers special platform types such as `TypedReference`.
 In some cases those types are referred as ref-like types as well.
 We should probably use some different term to refer to `TypedReference` and similar types - like `restricted types` to avoid confusion.

 In this document the "ref like" types include only `Span<T>` and related types.
 And the ref-like variables mean variables of "ref-like" types.